ambern115/CSCI2041/Homework/Hwk_01_OCaml_Intro_Higher_Order.md

 ## Part 2.

 Place your solution to these problems in a file named ``higher.ml``.
-This file should not contain definitions of any recursive files.
+This file should not contain definitions of any recursive functions.
 Thus the keyword ``rec`` may not appear in this file.

 ### All evens